Real Madrid thrash Real Sociedad 4-1 to move top of La Liga

 But Iglesias equalised in the third minute of stoppage time when Pablo Duran set him up with his heel after a good run from Sergio Carreira.

-Espanyol remained sixth and Celta a point behind in seventh.
+Espanyol remained sixth, and Celta a point behind in seventh.

-Also Saturday, Getafe held on to upset visiting Villarreal 2-1, and 10-man Sevilla drew with Alaves 1-1 in a duel between two strugglers.
+Also on Saturday, Getafe held on to upset visiting Villarreal 2-1, and the 10-man Sevilla drew with Alaves 1-1 in a duel between two strugglers.